hotelcurtains/CS135/notes/class notes.md

 - countably infinite sets have lower cardinality than uncountably infinite sets
   - we know |**Z**⁺| < |P(**Z**⁺)|
   - for every possible list of sets including/excluding elements of **Z**⁺ there is a variation that you haven't listed yet

+# Review

+- uncountable → greater cardinality than **Z**+

+- compressing an interval:
+  - multiply it by some fraction 0 < m < 1 and add some similar fraction
+  - e.g. [0,1] -> (0,1)
+    - some compression function f(x) = x/3 + 1/2
+  - schroder-bernstein theorem tells us that, because we can do this compression, then [0,1] has the same cardinality as (0,1)
+- if X and Y is countable, then X ∪ Y is countable
+- no union of countable sets will equal an uncountable set
+- power set of an uncountable set will *always* have a greater cardinality than the original set
+-